Drummer Charlie Watts, Rolling Stones backbone, dies at 80

 “Every band I’d ever been in had lasted a week,” he said.
 “I always thought the Stones would last a week, then a fortnight, and then suddenly, it’s 30 years.”

-He found refuge from the rock life, marrying Shirley Ann Shepherd in 1964 and having a daughter, Seraphina, soon after.
-While other famous rock marriages crumbled, theirs held.
+For much of his career, Watts resisted the excesses of his bandmates, but he fell into heroin addiction in the mid-1980s.
+He would credit his stable relationship with his wife for getting him off drugs.

-Watts generally resisted the excesses of his bandmates, but fell into heroin addiction in the mid-1980s.
-He credited his stable relationship with his wife for getting him off drugs.
+“I was warring with myself at that time,” he told Rolling Stone magazine.

-With his financial future secure because of the Stones’ status, Watts was able to indulge his passion for jazz by putting together some of the most talented players in Britain for a series of recordings and performances.
+With his financial future secure because of the Stones’ status as one of the world’s most popular live bands, Watts was able to indulge his passion for jazz by putting together some of the most talented musicians in Britain for a series of recordings and performances.
+They typically played during the long breaks between Stones tours.

-His first jazz disc was 1986’s “Live at Fulham Town Hall” by the Charlie Watts Orchestra.
-Others by the Charlie Watts Quintet followed, and he then expanded that group into the Charlie Watts and the Tentet.
+His first jazz record, the 1986 “Live at Fulham Town Hall,” was recorded by the Charlie Watts Orchestra.
+Others by the Charlie Watts Quintet followed, and he expanded that group into the Charlie Watts and the Tentet.

-He was stricken with throat cancer in 2004.
-After extensive treatment he made a full recovery and resumed touring with both the Stones and his jazz band.
+Watts was an acclaimed jazz bandleader when he was stricken with throat cancer in 2004.
+He received extensive treatment and made a full recovery.
+His return to health allowed him to resume touring with both the Stones and his jazz band.

-By then, he’d evolved into a craggy, white-haired, impeccably dressed senior statesman of rock.
-It was not unusual to see him wearing a custom-made suit and polka dot tie while his bandmates wore grungy jeans and T-shirts.
+By then, the young man who had worn his brown hair down to his shoulders in the late 1960s had evolved into a craggy, white-haired, impeccably dressed senior statesman of rock.
+Getting Watts to talk about his place in rock history was almost impossible, but he seemed to enjoy talking about fashion.
+It was not unusual to see him attired in a custom-made suit and polka dot tie while his bandmates wore jeans and T-shirts.

 In the tumultuous, extremely competitive world of rock and roll, Watts seemed to make few enemies.